-The SaaS market is expected to grow to over $230 billion by the end of 2024, and more than triple to reach $800 billion by the end of 2030.
-While tech funding has declined overall this year, this sector continues to grow substantially, fueled by an increase in remote and hybrid work, demand for mobile applications, need for scalability and other factors.
-In fact, global spending on software is projected to reach around $8,700 per employee heading into 2025.
+The SaaS market is expected to more than triple to reach $800 billion by the end of 2030.
+While tech funding declined overall last year, this sector continues to grow substantially, fueled by an increase in remote and hybrid work, demand for mobile applications, need for scalability and other factors.
+In fact, global spending on software is projected to reach around $8,700 per employee in 2025.

-We sat down with Nick Hogan at Cordance to discuss trends in B2B SaaS funding and how companies can elevate their go-to-market strategy to take advantage of growth opportunities post-investment.
+We sat down with Nick Hogan, a seasoned growth leader for PE-backed tech companies, to discuss trends in B2B SaaS funding and how companies can elevate their go-to-market (GTM) strategy to take advantage of growth opportunities post-investment.

 Question: Despite an unpredictable investing climate over the last year, SaaS is expected to grow 214% by the end of the decade.
-Cordance has recently acquired several SaaS companies into its portfolio.
 What top things are investors looking for in today’s environment?

-At a foundational level, one thing that’s incredibly important is sustainability.
+At a foundational level, one thing that’s incredibly important is durability.
 Although many SaaS companies pop up rapidly, it’s not easy to retain clients and sustain a business anymore.
-Even if you’re plateauing but maintaining market share, that says a lot about the business.
-We look at: do you have true fans?
-Are you building something that speaks to people and grows with them?
+If you’re plateauing but maintaining market share, that can speak to the health of your business.
+Investors may evaluate whether you have true fans and how you’re building something that speaks to and grows with people.
+The ability and experience to see and handle inflection points is also key.
+When you hit a ceiling as a business, it takes resilient leadership and a dedicated team to successfully break through it.
+That can prove invaluable for future successes.

 Question: How important is a strong brand when evaluating companies for investment and accelerator partnerships?

-The brand is huge.
-Often the biggest gap with marketing in general - but particularly in SaaS - is not truly understanding who you’re speaking with.
+A common gap for small and medium-sized SaaS companies is not truly understanding who’s listening to them.
 That sounds basic, but many times software companies want their product to apply to as many companies and roles as possible.
-Not taking the time to understand from a customer perspective why it is valuable is a big miss.
-You need to understand how your brand is resonating externally, not just internally - otherwise it’s centered on your perspective.
+Not taking the time to understand from a customer perspective who finds your solution most valuable and why results in a lot of marketing waste.
+You need to understand how your brand is resonating externally, not just how it feels to you internally, so your brand is not centered on your perspective.
 Things like social presence, ads and content are important of course, but how a business messages, speaks to stakeholders and goes to market is critical.
-SaaS companies need to really understand their customers and prospects and put intention and investment into those areas.
-A lot of companies grow their brands well without it, but that only lasts for so long.
+SaaS companies face dense competition, which makes it business-critical to understand their customers and prospects and put intention and investment into the right messaging.
+Many companies grow their brands well without it initially, but that isn’t sustainable.

 Question: As the SaaS market grows both in terms of vendors and buyers, what are some areas brands are homing in on to differentiate themselves?

-One pitfall we see is wanting to differentiate in the same old buckets or areas you always see.
-For example, price, ease of use or color.
+One pitfall I see is wanting to differentiate in the same old areas everyone else is.
+For example, price, ease of use or brand colors.
 There’s nothing wrong with that, but there are so many other ways to make your business stand out.

 I believe the best way to differentiate is to figure out who your company really is.
 A lot of companies aren’t looking at what their unique strength is and then building on it.
 For example, if you're really creative, how do you push the envelope more?
 Some businesses have deep expertise, a lot of experience or are really consultative - if that’s the case, highlight that as your strength and use it to educate your audience better than anyone else.

-The best brands are based on their own culture, and it’s real, meaningful and authentic.
-I love the brand Oats Overnight for this reason.
+The best brands are based on their own culture, and are real, meaningful and authentic.
+I like studying brands outside of B2B or SaaS, and I love the brand Oats Overnight for this reason.
 Their personality comes through in the way they market.
-In one of their ads they read their worst reviews on video, which can be risky.
-But the truth is most of the bad reviews are for flavors that have 4.4 stars, so they knew not everyone hated them and it would curry favor with their fans.
-On social media they speak their mind whether it’s positive or negative.
+For example, in one of their ads they read their worst reviews on video, which can be risky.
+But the truth is most of the bad reviews are for flavors that have 4-plus stars, so they knew most people wouldn’t agree with the bad reviews and this kind of ad would curry favor with their fans.
+On social media they encourage customers to speak their mind whether it’s positive or negative.
 This is their personality in all that they do.
-They show that they're a fun company - and while they’re doing that, they’re also checking the boxes everybody else does, but in a way that is memorable.
+They show that they're a fun company - and while they’re doing that, they’re also checking the same boxes as their competition, but in a way that is memorable.
 That realness resonates with their audience as they grow.
+And there are B2B brands who are finding success with the same principle.

 Question: What are some of the biggest marketing gaps - and opportunities - you are seeing with B2B SaaS companies looking to increase demand and growth?
 What do they need to elevate in order to maximize ROI post-investment or acquisition?

 Tactically, it varies so much based on the business.
 Some of the basics always come into play when you want to accelerate to the next level.
 Investing in technology and making sure it meets your needs is one.
-This includes a new review of tech you’ve used for a long time; you might find that it works well, but it doesn’t mean it’s the best for you.
+This includes a new review of tech you’ve used for a long time; it might work well, but that doesn’t mean it’s the best for you at scale.

 Another is making sure your people are always upskilling and growing.
 Part of the brand plateau is people - things get stale.
 It’s important to figure out ways to mix things up and try new ideas and ways of working.
 The more the team is upskilled, the more creative they feel about new ways to add value, which helps break through any ceilings you might be experiencing.
 It also helps with employee retention which is hugely important in this market.